 NASA “was in a slump at the time,” per Wired, “and Goldin saw an opportunity to boost morale.”
 He did so by canning the “worm” – or “retiring” it, in NASA-speak, with exception of “clothing and other souvenir items” – and reintroducing the “meatball” logo as its trademark of choice.
 As it turns out while the worm logo looked cool and was “considered a victory for graphic design, many of NASA’s employees hated it,” making the return of the “original late 1950s” meatball graphic a welcome one.

-“In 1992,” NASA stated this week, “the 1970s [worm] brand was retired in favor of the original late 1950s [meatball] graphic … Until today,” that is.
+“In 1992,” NASA stated, “the 1970s [worm] brand was retired in favor of the original late 1950s [meatball] graphic … Until today,” that is.
 “The worm is back” … again, and it is “just in time to mark the return of human spaceflight on American rockets from American soil.”

-According to NASA’s statement on Thursday, which asserts that “the meatball will remain [its] primary symbol,” the reintroduction of “retro, modern design of the agency’s [worm] logo will help capture the excitement of a new, modern era of human spaceflight on the side of the Falcon 9 launch vehicle that will ferry astronauts to the International Space Station as part of the Demo-2 flight, now scheduled for mid- to late May.”
-Oh, and “there’s a good chance you’ll see the logo featured in other official ways on this mission and in the future,” it states, noting that it is “still assessing how and where it will be used, exactly.”
+According to NASA’s April 2020 statement, which asserts that “the meatball will remain [its] primary symbol,” the reintroduction of “retro, modern design of the agency’s [worm] logo will help capture the excitement of a new, modern era of human spaceflight on the side of the Falcon 9 launch vehicle that will ferry astronauts to the International Space Station as part of the Demo-2 flight, now scheduled for mid- to late May.”
+Oh, and “there’s a good chance you will see the logo featured in other official ways on this mission and in the future,” it states, noting that it is “still assessing how and where it will be used, exactly.”

 Until then, the worm, the meatball, and an array of other NASA iconography remains within the reach of virtually any company, given that NASA widely permits others to use – and monetize – its name and logos … free of charge as long as the designs are submitted to and approved by the Multimedia Division of NASA’s Office of Communications in Washington, D.C.
 (The agency will call foul, however, should brands seek to claim legal rights in the NASA name or related marks, as indicated by the proceedings it initiated in the late 1990s against London-based streetwear brand Nice and Safe Attitude).

-That is why the worm does not only adorn the new SpaceX Falcon 9 rocket that will launch the Crew Dragon spacecraft next month but also appears on everything from highly-coveted Tom Sachs painted Kelly bags to Heron Preston-designed streetwear.
+That is why the worm does not only adorned the SpaceX Falcon 9 rocket that launched the Crew Dragon spacecraft in May 2020, but also appears on everything from highly-coveted Tom Sachs painted Kelly bags to Heron Preston-designed streetwear.
 Turns out, the worm was never actually retired after all.